juanpc2018/Akai-S1000-Project/SCSI/readme.md

 other option is to forget about Gotek / HxC and place the SCSI2SD in the floppy bay, to keep the Digital i/o board. </br>
 3rd option is to fit both PCBs in the same floppy bay with a 3D printed bracket. </br>

-Information about those SCSI connectors is getting hard to find.. </br>
+Information about SCSI connectors is getting hard to find.. </br>
 Found 2: </br>
 Amphenol and TE </br>
 Amphenol had different models, most were designed for bracket mount,  </br>
-the SCSI Secure Ears / Holders are Not on the connector, but the Bracket. </br>
+SCSI Centronics Secure Ears / Holders are Not on the connector, but the Bracket. </br>
 TE has the connector with Secure Ears in the connector it self. </br>
 The -480 model has Bracket included. </br>
 https://www.connectorpeople.com/Connector/AMPHENOL/5/57-BC50B-AM100-480 </br>